Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Evolving process of space after inflation

-Before inflation, the world in the $S-breaking$ is in thermal equilibrating state.
 If there is no $v-matter,$ because of contraction by gravitation, the world would become a thermal-equilibrating singular point, i.e., the world would be in the hot death state.
-As seen, it is necessary that there are both $s-matter$ and $v-matter$ and both the $S-breaking$ and the $V-breaking$ .
+As seen, it is necessary that there are both $s-matter$ and $v-matter$ and both the $S-breaking$ and the $V-breaking$.

-The parameters in the Higgs potential can be so suitalbly chosen that $\tau$ is suitable.
-We discuss the problem in the following paper.